digh5000/colour-and-layout/readme.md

 In this exercise,
 + I want you to read and understand the section on [font choices from the Owl at Purdue](https://owl.english.purdue.edu/owl/resource/705/01/).
 + Then, play some rounds of [Typeconnection](http://www.typeconnection.com/index.php).
 Pay attention to why - or why not - various pairings work.
-+ Then, I want to consider the document you will be preparing for me that accounts for your learning in this course - the document where you choose your best exercises from the modules and explain how your approach to history, data, the digital, etc, has changed over this course.
++ Then, I want to consider the document you will be preparing for me at the end of this course, your DH Primer.
 What typographic pair would work best for you?
 + Finally, you'll make a webpage that uses those fonts and explains why they work.

 The first part of this exercise then is to find a pair and to understand why they work best for you - go read the materials above, and once you're done with the Typeconnection site, go to [Google Fonts](https://www.google.com/fonts) and search for a pair that are *suitable for your purpose*.
 When you find a font you like, click the 'add to collection' button.
 Then, at the bottom of the screen, you'll see a link for 'use'.
 Click on this - google will ask you if you want to use any of the variants of the font.
 Tick off accordingly.
 Then, do you see the embed code that google provides, and the code to integrate the font into your CSS (stylesheet)?
 Leave this window open - we're going to use it in a moment.

-1. In your repository, click the button beside 'branch'.
+1. In your own github repository, click the button beside 'branch'.
 In the search box that opens, type in ```gh-pages```.
 This will create a version of your repository that can be served as a website.
 2. You're now in the gh-pages branch.
 Click on the + sign beside the repository name.
 This will create a new file in your gh-branch of your repository.
 Call it ```myfontchoice.html``` <- the .html is important to specify; otherwise your browser will not know how to render your page.
 3. You now need to put some html in there.
 I've written a simple webpage that will use two fonts from Google Fonts, and then applies the font to my text depending on whether or not it is a header, which you specify like this: ```<h1> this is a header in between header tags </h1>``` or a paragraph, which you specify like this: ```<p>blah blah blah a paragraph of text blah blah blah</p>```.
 My webpage is [here](/fontexample.html); right-click the link and open in a new tab.
 Copy the html into your new html document.
 Commit your changes (ie, save!).
 4. Let's see what we've got.
 To see the website version of your gh-pages branch, you go to ```<yourusername>.github.io/<reponame>/myfontchoice.html``` <- ie, the final part of the url is the name of the document in your repo.
 Do that now.
 You should see a simple webpage, with two very distinctive fonts.